RyanSamman/CPIT221/src/markdown/Writing.md

 I like visualizing data,
 such as [the Word Cloud I created earlier this term](https://github.com/RyanSamman/BlogWordCloud).

-After one of the tasks, the students were asked to write about their experience in working with strangers in a Group Task.
-[Personally, I took this opportunity to reflect on my own teamwork skills, instead of blaming my teammates.](/writing/online-conversation) Therefore, I thought it would be the perfect opportunity to test out my programming skills, scrape data off Blackboard, and figure out the most common words mentioned in the writing.
+After one of the tasks, the students were asked to write about their experience in working with strangers in a Group Conversation.
+[Personally, I took this opportunity to reflect on my own teamwork skills, instead of blaming my teammates.](/writing/online-conversation)

+Afterwards, I wondered if there was a way for me to somehow visualize the weekly writings, and see if there was anything interesting.
+Therefore, I learnt Jupyter Notebooks, and combined it with my previous knowledge [to scrape blackboard and make the image you see below](https://github.com/RyanSamman/BlogWordCloud).

 <center>
 <img alt="Word Cloud" style="max-width: 100%;" src="https://pbs.twimg.com/media/Ejbu267WAAAv3kc?format=png&name=small">